keylimetoolbox/cron-kubernetes-ruby/README.md

 A `command` runs any arbitrary shell command on a schedule.
 The first argument is the command to run.

 #### Rake Tasks

 A `rake` call runs a `rake` task on the schedule.
-Rake and Bundler must be installed and on the path in the container The command it executes is `bundle exec rake ...`.
+Rake and Bundler must be installed and on the path in the container.
+The command it executes is `bundle exec rake ...`.

 #### Runners

-A `runner` runs arbitrary ruby code under rails.
+A `runner` runs arbitrary ruby code under Rails.
 Rails must be installed at `bin/rails` from the working folder.
 The command it executes is `bin/rails runner '...'`.

 ### Update Your Cluster